Pumpkin pie is made at my house with brown sugar and extra spice. Get substitutions for evaporated milk and find out when your pie is done baking.

 There's an old saying that if pie jiggles like Jello in the middle, it's done.
 If the pie wiggles like a wave, it isn't done.

 Then there's the classic knife method.

-Stick a butter knife in the middle of the pie and pull it out.
+Stick a butter knife in the middle and pull it out.
 If there's pumpkin on the knife, keep baking.
 If the knife comes out clean, the pie is done.

 Pumpkin pie is safe on a countertop or table for two hours but then should be refrigerated, according to the U.S. Department of Agriculture,

 The best way to tell is to check the internal temperature of the pie.
-Grab your food thermometer, put on oven mits, open the oven, carefully pull the oven rack towards you and stick your thermometer in the middle of the pie, being careful not to push it all the way to the bottom of the pie.
-The bottom of the pie will be hotter than the middle.
-The internal temperature of pumpkin pie when done is 180 F, according to the U.S. Food and Drug Administration.
+Grab your food thermometer, put on oven mitts, open the oven, carefully pull the oven rack towards you and stick your thermometer in the middle, being careful not to push it all the way to the bottom.
+The bottom will be hotter than the middle.
+The internal temperature when done is 180 F, according to the U.S. Food and Drug Administration.